Sprint Triathlon Training: 10 Threshold Run Sessions

 Consistency: Incorporate 1-2 threshold run sessions per week to build endurance without overtraining.

-Use a Heart Rate Monitor: This will help ensure you’re staying in your desired threshold zone and not going too hard too early.
+• Use a Heart Rate Monitor: This will help ensure you’re staying in your desired threshold zone and not going too hard too early.
+Set your heart rate zones with FLJUGA’s Heart Rate Calculator.
+Train smarter.
+Try now.

 Q: What is a threshold run?